I specialize in fiction writing, how-to articles, and web content.

 Gun Control Issues

 In this article, we shall be taking a look at the major advantages and disadvantages of gun control.
 But before we start with that, let us first take some time to understand exactly what gun control refers to.

-Gun control is a term which refers to the laws that regulate the sale and ownership of firearms.
-In certain places in the world such as in the United Kingdom, there are strict laws that limit the possession of firearms, whereas in other places such as in the United States, there aren't strict laws that limit the possession of firearms.
+Gun control is a term that refers to the laws that regulate the sale and ownership of firearms.
+In certain places in the world, such as in the United Kingdom, there are strict laws that limit the possession of firearms, whereas in other places, such as in the United States, there aren't strict laws that limit the possession of firearms.
 This means that it is easier for the average person in the United States to get access to a firearm than it is for a person in the United Kingdom.

-Firearm possession has always been a very controversial issue in many parts of the world—especially in the United States where there is always a fierce debate between opponents and proponents of gun control.
-One group thinks that every citizen should have the right to possess a firearm whereas the other group thinks it is totally wrong for citizens to possess firearms.
+Firearm possession has always been a very controversial issue in many parts of the world—especially in the United States, where there is always a fierce debate between opponents and proponents of gun control.
+One group thinks that every citizen should have the right to possess a firearm, whereas the other group thinks there should be strict regulations for citizens who wish to possess firearms.
 This debate has been ongoing for decades, and from all indications, it is going to carry on for more decades to come.